Clinical Trial Results Show Evidence That Early Alzheimer’s Can Be Reversed

 Evidence That Early Alzheimer’s Can Be Reversed

 Pharmaceutical trials for Alzheimer’s have failed repeatedly, but a new study, using a fundamentally different approach based upon the science of Dale Bredesen, M.D., has provided the first clinical trial success: using precision medicine to identify and target the drivers of Alzheimer’s or pre-Alzheimer’s in each patient.
-Dr. Bredesen and his team have posted exciting, positive results in medRxiv, the Yale-backed site for health sciences.
+Dr. Bredesen and his team have posted exciting, positive results in their peer-reviewed study published in the Journal of Alzheimer’s Disease.

 Until now, therapeutic development for Alzheimer’s disease has been almost uniformly unsuccessful, with over 400 failed clinical trials.
 The few “successes” (e.g., memantine) have not offered sustained improvement.
 For example, the recent claim of a positive trial for the drug candidate donanemab did not show cognitive improvement, nor even stabilization of dementia, but merely reduced the rate of progression by about one-third.
 Arguably, the greatest failure of medical treatments to date is in neurodegenerative diseases like Alzheimer’s and Lou Gehrig’s disease; about 45 million Americans are projected to die from Alzheimer’s if effective treatment and prevention are not developed.

-Posted in medRxiv, the study, entitled Precision Medicine Approach to Alzheimer’s Disease: Successful Proof-of-Concept Trial, used deeper dives into each patient’s genetics and biomarkers in order to derive the optimal personalized, precision medicine protocol for each.
+The study, entitled Precision Medicine Approach to Alzheimer’s Disease: Successful Pilot Project used deeper dives into each patient’s genetics and biomarkers in order to derive the optimal personalized, precision medicine protocol for each.
 The study was led by three integrative physicians — Drs.
-Kat Toups, Ann Hathaway, and Deborah Gordon —along with Dr. Bredesen.
+Kat Toups, Ann Hathaway, and Deborah Gordon — along with Dr. Bredesen.

-Co-authors included Kat Toups, M.D.; Ann Hathaway, M.D.; Deborah Gordon, M.D.; Cyrus Raji, M.D.; Sharon Hausman-Cohen, M.D.; Henrianna Chung; Alan Boyd; Benjamin Hill, Ph.D.; Mouna Attarha, Ph.D.; Won Jong Chwa; Michael Jarrett, Ph.D; and Dale Bredesen, M.D.
-This study was supported with funding by the Four Winds Foundation; performed in collaboration with QuesGen Systems, Inc. CRO.
+Co-authors included Kat Toups, M.D.; Ann Hathaway, M.D.; Deborah Gordon, M.D.; Cyrus Raji, M.D.; Sharon Hausman-Cohen, M.D.; Henrianna Chung; Alan Boyd; Benjamin Hill, Ph.D.; Mouna Attarha, Ph.D.; Won Jong Chwa; Michael Jarrett, Ph.D.; and Dale Bredesen, M.D.
+This study was supported with funding by the Four Winds Foundation and performed in collaboration with QuesGen Systems, Inc. CRO.
 Dr. Bredesen is a consultant for Apollo Health, which was not involved in the funding, planning, execution, analysis, or publication of the trial.

 Discussion About the Trial